 Is Vahdam Premium CTC Assam Black Tea Right for You?

-Is this a good tea for making kombucha?
+Is this a good base for chai or milk tea?

 As an Amazon Associate we earn from qualifying purchases.